EU AI Act Compliance Guide

 Implementation Approach

 AI literacy is not a one-time training event.
-It is an ongoing obligation that must be maintained as new AI systems are deployed, existing systems are updated, and regulatory guidance matures.
+It should be maintained as new AI systems are deployed, existing systems are updated, and regulatory guidance matures — and it is the cheapest control in this guide to keep current.

 Step 9: Document Everything